opentensor/ocr_subnet/README.md

 ## Setting up a bittensor wallet
 A detailed explanation of how to set up a wallet can be found [here](https://docs.bittensor.com/getting-started/wallets).

 Two important commands are `btcli wallet list` and `btcli wallet overview`.
-The first one allows you to vizualize your wallets in tree-like maner where you can clearly see each cold key and the hot keys that are associated with it.
+The first one allows you to vizualize your wallets in a tree-like manner where one can clearly see each coldkey as well as the hotkeys that are associated with it.
 The second one allows you to see the subnets in which you are registered as well as your balance.
-Importantly the `btcli wallet list` command allows you to see the wallet name that is associated with each cold key and each hot key.
-This is important since you use the pair of names for the cold key and the hot key rather than the keys themselves to run the bittensor commands related to wallets.
+Importantly the `btcli wallet list` command allows you to see the wallet name that is associated with each pair of coldkey and hotkey.
+This is important since you use the names of the coldkey and the hotkey rather than the keys themselves to run bittensor commands related to wallets.

 ---